timdonnelly/Advance/README.md

 This project was originally developed to power the animations throughout the Storehouse app for iOS, but has since been extensively rewritten in modern Swift.

+## What's new in 2.0?

+Nearly everything.
+Pre-2.0 was largely an Objective-C port, so 2.0 was a chance to clean up and rethink the external API.

+The API is much smaller as a result, providing a handful of types that make it easy to integrate physics-based animations.

 ## Examples

 #### Using a `Spring` to animate the position of a view